kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-1.md

 ## 10. Custom CSS

-Create a `css` folder and put `bootstrap.min.css` (from when you downloaded Twitter Bootstrap) inside it
+Create a `css` folder and put `bootstrap.min.css` (from when you downloaded Twitter Bootstrap) inside it.

+This would be if you were downloading bootstrap the traditional way but a better way is to install bootstrap using `npm`.

+But if you want to use your own custom `css`, you should create a file and inside `css`.

+In these notes, we are first just putting all our custom CSS inside the style.css file in the root of our theme.
+But that is not where you would put it in a real site.
+You would put in `css/application.css`.

 ## 11. Proper Way to Include CSS in WordPress